syncfusion-content/javascript-docs/js/PivotClient/Relational-Getting-Started.md

 ## Creating a simple application with PivotClient and Relational datasource (Client Mode)

-This section covers the information that you need to know to populate a simple PivotClient with Relational data completely on the client-side.
+This section covers the information that you need to know to populate a simple pivot client with [`Relational`](/api/js/ejpivotclient#members:analysisMode) data completely on the [`client-side`](/api/js/ejpivotclient#members:operationalmode).

 ### Scripts and CSS References